Mexico, a land of ancient traditions and vibrant culture, now offers authentic Iboga retreats where Bwiti wisdom meets modern well-being.

 Our providers are highly trained spiritual guides, initiated directly at the heart of Bwiti practice under the guidance of master shamans.
 Their formation involves rigorous apprenticeship and full cultural immersion in Gabon, learning within authentic ancestral lineages such as that of Moughenda Mikala.

-This transmission of knowledge is exceptionally rare only a handful of practitioners worldwide receive the blessing and teachings necessary to conduct ceremonies in accordance with the original protocols.
 While deeply rooted in sacred tradition, these providers also carry a unique sensitivity to the needs of Western participants, creating a vital bridge between ancestral wisdom and the contemporary quest for healing and personal growth.

 Applications for iboga retreats in Mexico are accepted on a rolling basis.
 Each cohort comprises a maximum of 10 candidates, meticulously selected.